-If you like the Middeteranian cuisine you should well know the Botarga caviar (it can also be spelled like botargo or bottarga), for all others it will definitely be a real revelation of rich and intense flavor.
-This is not actually a caviar but a mullet roe that is salted with the brine right in the natural envelope then pressed and dried in the sun.
-It is an incredible product indeed that gives you an unforgettable culinary impression — an intense salty flavor that nearly makes you hear the seagulls screaming and feel the sprinkles of the sea water over your face.
+If you are a connoisseur of Mediterranean cuisine, you are probably already well acquainted with Bottarga caviar (also written botargo or botarga).
+For the uninitiated, it will be a revelation to discover in terms of rich and intense flavor.
+Strictly speaking, Bottarga is not caviar at all – it is, rather, mullet roe salted in brine still in its natural envelope, then pressed and sun-dried.
+It is an incredible product indeed that gives you an unforgettable culinary impression — at the intense salty flavor you will imagine you can hear the gulls crying and feel the faint sting of sea spray on your cheeks.

-Botarga is usually served as an appetizer with some drops of fine olive oil on it alternatively you can ground it over pasta, risotto or salads to give it a distinct seafood flavor.
-It is a kosher caviar.
+Bottarga is usually served as an appetizer with some drops of fine olive oil.
+Alternatively, it can be grated over pasta, risotto or salads to give the dish a distinct seafood flavor.
+This is a kosher caviar.

 Bottarga Caviar Kosher - Dried Mullet Roe - 0.3-0.45 lb/77-115 gr, France.